aleshaleksey/fansys23/races.md

 - A passive or active (A class) ability with no prerequisites.

 Eight Template points:
-- Immunity to an S class damage type and one associated condition.
+- Immunity to an S class damage type and advantage vs one associated condition.
   - A template may grant only 1 damage resistance or immunity per template level.

 In addition you can gain points for each: